Characterising slopes for hyperbolic knots and Whitehead doubles

 \begin{theorem}[Hyperbolisation theorem {\cite[Theorem~2.3]{thurston-hyperbolisation}}] Let $M$ be a compact orientable 3-manifold with toroidal boundary.
 Then $M$ admits a hyperbolic structure if and only if it is irreducible and atoroidal with infinite $\pi_1(M)$. \end{theorem}

 This hyperbolic structure has finite volume provided $M$ is neither $\mathbb{S}^1 \times \mathbb{D}^2$ nor $\mathbb{T}^2 \times \mathbb{I}$.
-By Mostow rigidity \cite{mostow}, the geometry of a finite volume hyperbolic 3-manifold is an invariant of its homeomorphism type, and thus gives us a tool for identification.
-Note that a finite volume hyperbolic 3-manifold cannot simultaneously be a Seifert fibred space.
+By Mostow rigidity \cite{mostow}, the geometry of a finite-volume hyperbolic 3-manifold is an invariant of its homeomorphism type, and thus gives us a tool for identification.
+Note that a finite-volume hyperbolic 3-manifold cannot simultaneously be a Seifert fibred space.
 However, a compact orientable 3-manifold $M$ can always be built from a combination of these types of pieces by first invoking the prime decomposition theorem \cite{kneser, milnor} and then applying the following result to each irreducible constituent.

 \begin{theorem}[JSJ decomposition theorem \cite{js,j}] Let $M$ be a compact orientable irreducible 3-manifold with empty or toroidal boundary.
 Then there exists a minimal finite collection of essential tori in $M$ (unique up to isotopy) called the \emph{JSJ tori} such that each of the \emph{JSJ pieces} formed by cutting $M$ along these tori is either atoroidal or a Seifert fibred space. \end{theorem}